-1982 - 1987 POLICE DETECTIVE, HOMICIDE UNIT

-Senior Team Member / Acting Supervisor, 1982 -1987.
-Was the lead agent on a multi-agency task force (Operation Deep Freeze) which targeted a gang of violent "Mariel" Cubans responsible for more than 10 gruesome murders and several robberies, rapes, and police impersonator crimes.
+1982 - 1987POLICE DETECTIVE, HOMICIDE UNITCity of Miami Police Department, Miami, Florida a gang of violent "Mariel" Cubans responsible for more than 10 gruesome murders and several robberies, rapes, and police impersonator crimes.
 The Deep Freeze Task Force was responsible for deporting many "Mariel" Cubans who were involved in violent crimes and narcotics trade.